-How To Reheat Onion Rings In A Pan
+How To Reheat Onion Rings In A Skillet?

-Some people do not know this, but the easiest way how to properly reheat onion rings, so they are crispy is in a pan.
+Some people do not know this, but the easiest way how to properly reheat onion rings, so they are crispy is in a skillet or frying pan.
 What happens with this method is that you basically re-fry the onion rings.

 This method is fast and makes your cooked onion rings crispy.

-- Lay your onion rings on the pan and start frying.
+- Put the onion rings in the pan and start frying.
 Fry until you see that they are adequately hot.
-It is time to enjoy your tasty leftover onion rings.
+It is time to enjoy your tasty crispy onion rings.

 Related Reading: Best Cookware Set Review

-How To Reheat Onion Rings In Oven or Toaster Oven
+How To Reheat Onion Rings In The Oven or Toaster Oven?

 - You need to preheat your oven before anything else.
 Let it get to a temperature of 350oF.

-- Take your onion rings, cover them with foil (aluminum works really well), and put them in the oven.
+- Place the onion rings on a baking tray, cover them with foil (aluminum works really well), and put the rings in the oven.